cyberboy666/artnet_led_mapper/README.md

 # artnet_led_mapper

-_an open-source cross-platform application for creating addressable led installation_
+_an open-source cross-platform application for creating addressable led installations_

 ![image](https://github.com/cyberboy666/artnet_led_mapper/assets/12017938/b4277895-0828-4e6f-a25c-114f80a7b6fe)

-- this software is distributed by __UNDERSCORES__ - compiled downloads for linux, windows, mac and arm64 are available to purchase from underscores.shop [put link to shop page here]
+- this software is distributed by __UNDERSCORES__ - compiled downloads for ubuntu, windows, mac and arm64 are available to purchase from underscores.shop [put link to shop page here]
 - the source code can be viewed and compiled [here](/src/)
 - consider [donating](https://opencollective.com/underscores) to the underscores project to help us continue creating for the commons